ExistedGit/Dota2Cheat/README.md

 There weren't many open-source Dota cheats.
 And so I decided to fix that.
 Written in C++20 with love.

-Some SDK bits were fully or partionally taken from [McDota](https://github.com/LWSS/McDota) by LWSS, which D2C is inspired by.
+A few SDK bits were fully or partionally taken from [McDota](https://github.com/LWSS/McDota) by LWSS, which D2C is inspired by.

 Using [ImGui](https://github.com/ocornut/imgui) with DirectX 11 for the interface